-*Editor's Note 11/29/16: An updated version of this post is available here.*
+(An updated version of this post is available here.)

-Young Justice is a Cartoon Network superhero cartoon series, following, originally, six main characters--all teenage superheros.
-Some were sidekicks at one point, others have different origins.
+Young Justice is a Cartoon Network superhero series following six main characters, all teenage superheros.
+Some were sidekicks at one point; others have different origins.
 They come together to form a younger Justice Team working under the original Justice League.

-The six original characters are Aqualad (the sidekick for Aquaman and the team leader), Kid Flash (Flash's nephew), Robin (obviously, Batman's sidekick), Superboy (a clone of Superman originally designed to kill Superman but freed from mind control by the other team members), Martian Girl (introduced as Martian Manhunter's niece), and Artemis (a bow shooter who briefly works as Green Arrow's sidekick).
-The main conflict here is with a group of very secret villains all working together.
-At this point, halfway through season two, which just returned, the secret group is still not revealed, but they have been working unceasingly with all kinds of plots and maneuvers to reach their goal.
+The six original characters are Aqualad (Aquaman's sidekick and the team leader), Kid Flash (Flash's nephew), Robin (Batman's sidekick), Superboy (a clone of Superman designed to kill him but freed from mind control by the other team members), Martian Girl (Martian Manhunter's niece), and Artemis (once worked as Green Arrow's sidekick).
+The main conflict is with a group of secretive villains.
+At this point, halfway through season two, which just returned, the secret group has still not been revealed, but they have been plotting unceasingly to reach their goal.

-This is the first soap opera designed for children (read: clean), and I think it's very well-done.
-House of Anubis, on Nickelodeon, follows eight teenagers (in the second season, ten) at a British boarding school as they discover the secrets behind the school's ancient Egyptian-centric past.
-It involves a good amount of mythology and archaeology, which is part of why I like it so much.
-The main character is Nina, an American who comes into this particular house of the school, Anubis House, and gets dragged into the big mystery of where one of the students has disappeared to.
+This is the first soap opera designed for children, and I think it's very well-done.
+House of Anubis, on Nickelodeon, follows eight teenagers at a British boarding school as they discover the secrets behind the school's ancient Egyptian past.
+It involves mythology and archaeology, which is part of why I like it so much.
+The main character is Nina, an American who comes into this particular house of the school, Anubis House, and falls into the big mystery of where one of the students has disappeared to.

-The relationship drama, naturally, is insane, because it's a soap opera.
-And it always ends on a cliffhanger, which both kills me and makes me watch more.
-This one is probably the one I've had the most addiction issues with.
-Very intriguing and well-done.
+The relationship drama, naturally, is insane, and it always ends on a cliffhanger, which both kills me and makes me watch more.
 I love all the characters, although my favorite, Eddie, doesn't come til Season Two, haha.
-(An extra cool bonus: you can actually watch all the episodes online at the Nick website)
+You can actually watch all the episodes online at the Nick website.

-Created with the same concept as The Monkees, or whatever that was, Big Time Rush follows four hockey players from Minnesota as they become a boy band in Hollywood.
-Lots of show biz, relationship, boy-style stuff.
-It's really funny actually.
-Their sound effects are amazing, and it's very laidback and humorous--very teenage boyish in a clean way.
-It makes me laugh really hard every time I see it.
-They're also pretty good singers.
+Big Time Rush follows four hockey players from Minnesota who become a boy band in Hollywood.
+There's lots of show biz, relationship, boyish stuff.
+It's really funny, actually.
+Their sound effects are amazing, and they're also good singers.

 The four boys are, left to right in the picture, Carlos, Kendall, James, and Logan.
-They all have a special place in the group, which just heightens the greatness.
 Carlos is the sweet, awkward one, who has this random hockey helmet with him all the time.
 Kendall is the leader of the group.
-James is the hot guy, and very aware of it in the show, although he's more funny than stuck up.
+James is the hot guy and very aware of it in the show, although he's more funny than stuck-up.
 Logan is the brainiac.

-I watch other stuff too here and there.
 I tend to browse mostly Disney, Nick, and TLC.
-I like shows such as Phineas and Ferb (Disney genius, I'm telling you), What Not to Wear, and Four Weddings.
-I'm also getting into Once Upon a Time on ABC, except the college lack of a TV thing is messing that up too.
-Phooey.
+I like Phineas and Ferb (TV-G), What Not to Wear (TV-PG), and Four Weddings.
+I'm also getting into Once Upon a Time (TV-PG) on ABC, except the college lack of a TV thing is messing that up too.